TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

       Note there are performance considerations involved with the *size* parameter.
       For optimal performance, it is usually best to use the arraysize attribute.
-      If the *size* parameter is used, then it is best for it to retain the same value from one :meth:`fetchmany` call to the next.
+      If the *size* parameter is used, then it is best for it to retain the same value kutoka one :meth:`fetchmany` call to the next.

    .. method:: fetchall()